nathmo/fireSeekerEpuck2/README.md

 # Introduction
 Welcome to the very first lab of MICRO-315.
 As explained in class, labs take place every Thursday from 8.15am to 1pm, and we strongly advice you to make the best use of those hours are those are the only ones where you can get help from assistants !
 Feel free to do labs with your project teammate or on your own, as preferred.
-To ask questions, follow the instructions on the [moodle page of the class](https://moodle.epfl.ch/course/view.php?id=467).
+To ask questions to or get help from teaching assistants, fill in the [request form](https://docs.google.com/forms/d/e/1FAIpQLSfe6vB1Q9J9KeZzb76N6CFCBLsSWiTrT8yI7M5slsgOXOBlog/closedform) (*This form accepts submissions only during lab hours*)

 - `⏱ Duration`: 3 hours
 ## Goals